Polish Women Directors Who Rule the Screen

 default, Women Who Direct: 10 Visionaries of the Polish Screen, Małgorzata Szumowska receiving an award at the 68th International Film Festival in Berlin, 2018, photo: Tobias Schwarz / AFP / East News, center, szumowska_en.jpg

 The firmament of Polish filmmaking brims with a variety of stars: from directing giants to rising stars, comets on rebellious orbits and those who emit a glowing, literary light.
-Culture.pl presents a constellation map of some of the top female Polish film directors – who continue to shine in all their illustriousness.
+Here, Culture.pl presents a constellation map of some of the top Polish women directors.

-Interviewed by Barbara Hollender, the author of Od Wajdy Do Komasy (From Wajda To Komasa), Agnieszka Holland reflected on her journey:
+Interviewed by Barbara Hollender, the author of Od Wajdy Do Komasy (From Wajda To Komasa), the three-time Oscar nominee Agnieszka Holland reflected on her journey:

 I used to be like Joan of Arc – always fighting with something: communist circles, censorship, various limitations.
 Now, I can finally disarm my emotions.
 This is one of the reasons my self-confidence has increased.
 I haven’t parted, however, with my anger and my temperament.

 These two elements, anger and temperament, aren’t the only features that mark Holland’s distinguished place in Polish film.
 Her directing arsenal also includes an open-mindedness combined with diligence, the ability to enrich her individual film language, and her constant urge to tell new stories.

 13 Reasons Hollywood Loves Agnieszka Holland

 In fact, Agnieszka Holland is one of the busiest Polish directors working today.
 Her schedule for 2018 includes work on a historical film about the Great Hunger, as well as a science-fiction Netflix series, which will take audiences back to the Cold War period.
 Even though shooting for the former has only just started, Holland is already thinking about new ideas and projects.